nirmata/pov/README.md

 2. **Jump to Your Use Case:**
     * If you have a specific use case in mind, feel free to dive directly into the relevant section and follow the detailed instructions.

-3. **Suggested Flow for New Users:** If you’re new to Nirmata or looking for a structured path, we recommend the following approach:
+3. **Suggested Flow for New Users:** If you’re new to Kyverno or Policy-as-Code in general, we recommend the following approach:
     * **Start with Enterprise Kyverno**
     Install and configure Enterprise Kyverno to secure your Kubernetes environment.
     * **Install Curated Policies**